Application for Initial Certification

-11. Communication between candidates: Communication between candidates during an examination is absolutely prohibited.
+10. Communication between candidates: Communication between candidates during an examination is absolutely prohibited.

-The examination will be supervised by Board Directors to ensure that the examination is properly conducted in accordance with the rules of the Board.
-You are expected to maintain professional conduct during the examination.
+The examination will be supervised to ensure that the examination is properly conducted in accordance with the rules of the Board.
+Candidates are expected to maintain professional conduct during the examination.
 Any conduct that is considered inappropriate will be documented by the proctors and reviewed by the Directors to determine appropriate action.
 Inappropriate behavior includes cheating, suspicion of cheating, aggressive behavior towards proctors or other candidates, disregarding examination rules, and any other behavior determined to be detrimental to the administration of the examination.

 In the interest of protecting the integrity of the ABOMP and its certification examinations, the following irregular behaviors may be sufficient to bar a person from future examinations, to terminate one’s participation in the examination, to invalidate the results of one’s examination, to cause the withholding or revocation of one’s scores or certificate, or to merit other appropriate action by the Board.